 On the evening of Saturday 30th June, all participants are cordially invited to join us for an informal social gathering over food and drinks.
 The venue will be announced later.

-The International Vegan Rights Alliance is a grassroots, not-for-profit organisation and the foundational and leading authority on the subject of veganism and law.
+The International Vegan Rights Alliance is a grassroots, not-for-profit network of vegan legal professionals and the foundational and leading authority on the subject of veganism and law.
 The principles and facts that ground the existence of the IVRA have been promoted since 2012 to encourage the growth of a network that can advocate in a new way for nonhuman animals.
-This knowledge base is enhanced by country representatives, who have a unique and specialist knowledge of the relationship of veganism to law in their respective countries.
+This knowledge base is enhanced by network members from around the world, who have unique and specialist knowledge of the relationship of veganism to law in their respective countries.
 The core mission of the IVRA is to promote the legal protection of veganism to contribute to dismantling speciesist prejudice by encouraging changes in law and social policies and practices that marginalise and supress veganism.